JuliaLang/julia/doc/src/manual/arrays.md

 Broadcasting takes sevaral conceptual steps.
-First, it aligns dimensions in array arguments starting with the leading ones[^2] by filling lacking dimensions with a singleton dimension if needed to make sure that the argument arrays have the same number of dimensions.
+First, it aligns dimensions in array arguments starting with the leading ones[^2] by filling lacking dimensions with a singleton dimension if needed, to make sure that the argument arrays have the same number of dimensions.
 Then, it expands singleton dimensions to match the corresponding dimension in the other array without using extra memory, and finally applies the given function elementwise.
 In the example above, the